platformsh/platformsh-docs/src/configuration/app-containers.md

     application has not been deployed yet.
 -   **deploy**: We run a deploy hook after your application has been deployed and started.
-You can access other services at this stage (MySQL, Solr, Redis, etc.), however, the disk where the application lives is read-only at this point.
+You can access other services at this stage (MySQL, Solr, Redis, etc.).
+The disk where the application lives is read-only at this point.

 Each hook is executed as a single script, so they will be considered failed only if the final command in them fails.
 To cause them to fail on the first